ettebaDwop/dareyProject10/LB_NGINX.md

 ## LOAD BALANCER SOLUTION WITH NGINX AND SSL/TLS

 #### Overview
-By now you have learned what Load Balancing is used for and have configured an LB solution using Apache, but a DevOps engineer must be a versatile professional and know different alternative solutions for the same problem.
-That is why, in this project we will configure an Nginx Load Balancer solution.
+A DevOps engineer must be a versatile professional and know different alternative solutions for the same problem.
+In the previous project we configures a load balancer using Apache 2 in this project we will do the same LB configuration by using an alternative solution: Nginx Load Balancer.

-It is also extremely important to ensure that connections to your Web solutions are secure and information is encrypted in transit – we will also cover connection over secured HTTP (HTTPS protocol), its purpose and what is required to implement it.
+To ensure that connections to our Web solutions are secure and information is encrypted in transit – we will cover connection over secured HTTP (HTTPS protocol), its purpose and what is required to implement it.

 When data is moving between a client (browser) and a Web Server over the Internet – it passes through multiple network devices and, if the data is not encrypted, it can be relatively easy intercepted by someone who has access to the intermediate equipment.
 This kind of information security threat is called Man-In-The-Middle (MIMT) attack.